 Office of Student & Family Services

-NBFA uses emotionally responsive practices to address students’ wellbeing and behavior, as well as to manage conflicts.
+NBFA is a school with high social-emotional learning capacity.
+We use emotionally responsive practices to address students’ wellbeing and behavior, as well as to manage conflicts.
+We provide services aimed at addressing issues that can impede learning, but we are NOTa therapeutic school.
 Here you can read about the techniques and practices we use to address student behavior and school climate.

 At NBFA, smiles are the norm!
 Here, three happy friends smile in the breakout room, a gathering space.

 The central hypothesis of restorative practice is that human beings are happier, more cooperative, productive, and more likely to make positive changes in their behavior when those in positions of authority do things with them, rather than to them.
 The aim of this approach is to develop community and manage conflict by repairing harm and restoring relationships.